transifex/transifex-java/README.md

 * The lib has views that reference strings via layout or code and the main app displays these views in its activities.

 Note that if the main app starts any activity provided by the lib, string rendering won't go through TxNative.
 If you want to achieve this, you will have to integrate TxNative in the lib by following these steps:
-1. Use TxNative as a dependency in your library.
+1. Use TxNative as a dependency in the lib.
 2. Implement TxNative in the lib's activities.
 3. Note that TxNative should not be initialized inside the lib.
 The main app is responsible for this.